SURGroup/UQpy/docs/source/sensitivity/sobol.rst

 The Sobol indices are typically computed using the Pick-and-Freeze approach for single output and multi-output models.
 Since there are several variants of the Pick-and-Freeze approach, the schemes implemented to compute Sobol indices are listed below:

-Here, :math:`N` is the number of Monte Carlo samples and :math:`m` being the number of input parameters in the model.
+Here, :math:`N` is the Monte Carlo sample size and :math:`m` is the number of input parameters in the model.

 1. **First order indices** (:math:`S_{i}`)